kwikadi/eccentric/README.md

-# EllipticCurveCryptography-ElGamal
+# ECCentric

-ECC-ElGamal, with front end in pyqt
+ECC-ElGamal implementation in python, with front end in pyqt

 ![Properties](/screenshot.png)